 Other categories, such as food and groceries, would benefit from a different recommendation approach.
 Shoppers are more likely to use their shopping cart as a collection basket and check out once they’re finished with their collection process.
 Suitable display advertisements present a combination of cart items, product recommendations, and complementary products.

-Personalized Email Marketing Campaigns
+Personalized Recommendations in Email Marketing Campaigns

-Whether you want to use the customer’s profile data (such as most frequented categories, purchase history, or interests) or product data (such as popularity and reviews) depends on the type of email marketing campaign.
+Whether you want to use customer data (such as most frequented categories, purchase history, or interests) or product data (such as popularity and reviews) depends on the type of email marketing campaign.

 Is your email campaign news-centered, such as the introduction of a new fashion season, the latest product releases from a brand, or a Black Friday sale?
 In that case, your recommendation strategy may well benefit from reviews, user stories, and the popularity of your offers.
 These recommendations are eye-catching and informative — and will keep your customers engaged.

-Stage Three: Using Cart and Checkout Recommendations
+How To Use Cart and Checkout Recommendations

 These recommendation models require careful annotations of your product data, which means you have to answer the question: “What products are compatible?”

 And let’s be real — your team might not have the time to go into that much detail.
-Having reviews and links to commonly bought accessories on product pages, within abandoned cart emails, and more can serve as a valuable alternative to maintaining detailed records about your products.
+Having reviews and links to commonly bought accessories on product pages, abandoned cart emails, and more can serve as a valuable alternative to maintaining detailed records about your products.

-Successful recommendation models show alternatives to what’s currently in the customer’s shopping cart.
+Successful recommendation models can also show alternatives to what’s currently in the customer’s shopping cart.
 These alternatives can be varied colors, styles, and product combinations.

 Presenting reviews and user stories about the package deals will make these offers a compelling and confident option for your customer.
-These recommendations boost your business’s bottom line by offering alternatives that increase your AOV and motivate your customers to choose package deals that offer you a higher gross margin.
+These recommendations boost your business’s bottom line by offering alternatives that increase your AOV and motivate your customers to choose package deals that earn a higher gross margin.